luminovang/documentation/introduction/service.md

 ### delete

-Delete a service from shared instance and it cached instances.
+To delete a service from shared instance and it cached instances.

 ```php
 public static delete(class-string|string $service): bool